 The country of Austria is a parliamentary representative democracy comprising nine federal states.
 It is landlocked by the Czech Republic, Germany, Hungary, Italy, and Switzerland.

 Azerbaijan is a smaller country of just over 33,000 square miles located at the crossroads of Eastern Europe and Western Asia.
 It is bordered by the Caspian Sea, Russia, Georgia, Armenia, and Iran.

 Being a tropical island country consisting of 700 islands, cays, and inlets in the Atlantic Ocean, it is of little surprise that a strong tourism and finance economy has made the Bahamas one of the richest countries in the world per capita.

 Bahrain is an island country near the Persian Gulf.
-The current population is approximately 1
+Its population is currently 1.493 million.

 Belarus is a relatively small landlocked country in Eastern Europe bordered by Russia, Ukraine, Poland, and Lithuania.
-The 80,000 square miles holds a population of approximately 9
+The 80,000 square miles holds a population of approximately 9.508 million.

 Belize, formally known as British Honduras, is the only country in Central America with an official language of English, though Spanish and Kriol are also spoken.
 Bordered by Mexico, Guatemala, and the Caribbean Sea, this small country is only 8,800 square miles.

 Formally known as Dahomey, the country of Benin is located in West Africa and bordered by Togo, Nigeria, Burkina Faso, and Niger.
 The 44,000 square miles hold a population of approximately 10.8 million citizens.